 The most notable is the National Commission for Certifying Agencies (NCCA).
 There are only a handful of NCCA-certified personal training programs, and you’d be smart to consider one of these because it will give you the best chance of getting a job at a gym or health club.

-The most popular of all personal training certifications by a sheer number of certified trainers is the NASM certification.
+The most popular of all personal training certifications with a sheer number of certified trainers is the NASM certification.

 NASM is one of the oldest companies in the certified personal trainer (CPT) space and boasts nearly 200,000 CPTs.
 Independent research also suggests that NASM trainers make the most, something else to consider if you are going for your certification.